OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/log-analytics/log-analytics-azure-vm-extension.md

         "Windows-Server-Technical-Preview"
       ],
       "metadata": {
-        "description": "hello Windows version for hello VM.
+        "description": "The Windows version for the VM.
 This will pick a fully patched image of this given Windows version.
 Allowed values: 2008-R2-SP1, 2012-Datacenter, 2012-R2-Datacenter, Windows-Server-Technical-Preview."
       }
     }
   },